 If you’re involved in an accident in snow and have neither winter tyres nor snow chains you’ll automatically be considered at least partially at fault.

-The maximum speed limit with chains is 50km/h.
+The maximum speed limit when driving with chains is 50km/h.

 Planning on driving to another country?
 Take a look at our section on driving in Europe.